Menstrual Cycle Periodization

 Frequency

-Cluster training days closer together in the follicular phase, and space them out during the luteal weeks.
+Cluster training days closer together in the follicular phase, and space them out during the luteal weeks, or whenever you feel particularly crappy.

 Deloads